nadavyeramazon/ab-sdlc-agent-ai-output/README.md

-# Task Manager Application
+# Task Manager Application - SwiftPay Edition

-> A production-ready task management application with comprehensive linting, testing, and security configurations.
+> A production-ready task management application with comprehensive linting, testing, and security configurations, now featuring SwiftPay branding.

 A full-stack task management application with a React frontend and Python FastAPI backend, orchestrated with Docker Compose for local development.
 Create, view, update, and delete tasks with persistent MySQL storage.

 ## 🎯 Overview

 This project is a complete CRUD application for managing tasks with:
-- **Frontend**: React 18 + Vite with responsive UI and custom hooks
+- **Frontend**: React 18 + Vite with responsive UI, custom hooks, and SwiftPay green theme
 - **Backend**: Python FastAPI with clean architecture (repository pattern, dependency injection)
 - **Database**: MySQL 8.0 for persistent data storage with connection pooling
 - **Testing**: Comprehensive test suite with property-based testing (Hypothesis & fast-check)